 Members of the Council and potentially the closest members of their families have direct control over the Council's financial and operating policies.
 The total members' allowance paid in 2016/17 is shown in Note 32.
 The Council, in accordance with the Members Code of Conduct, maintains a register of pecuniary and non-pecuniary interests disclosed by members which is open to public inspection and is accessible via the Councils website.
 All members have been required to complete a related party declaration identifying the organisations with which the Council has a related party interest irrespective of whether there have been any transactions with the related party.
-The following declarations have therefore been made:
+The following table details these organisations and the relevant transactions with the Council: